Shopping For A Copper Desk Lamp

 Lighting Desks For Over 200 Years

 Copper desk lamps are more of accent lighting rather than general lighting.
 The lamps provide suitable lighting to working stations to enable one to accomplish a set task.
 This means not having to illuminate a whole room, thus enhancing concentration and saving power.
 Traditionally, the lamps were commonly used by bankers and students who spent long hours looking at small figures.
 The extra light directly focused on their desks helped avoid straining the eyes, thus improved productivity.
 Copper desk lamps are short in size and have a downward focus.
-The lamps have a switch at the bottom or can be made with a small chain near the bulb which acts a switch when pulled.
+The natural steel lamps have a switch at the bottom or can be made with a small chain near the bulb which acts a switch when pulled.